rylenko/se/README.md

 - UTF-8 support.
 - Key macros.
 - Regular expressions.
+- Configuring using `~/.config/se/se.conf` or something like that.

 **Must be avoided**:

 - Multiple windows support.
 - File browser.
 - Support for plugins written in another language.
-- Configuring not via header file.
+- LSP.

 # Usage